-Some people us chamomile for these mouth problems.
-But so far there is no evidence that it works.
-When used as a mouthwash, there's some evidence that chamomile may help prevent mouth sores from radiation and chemotherapy -- but here again, the results from studies are mixed.
+Some people use chamomile for these mouth problems, but so far there is no evidence that it works.
+When used as a mouthwash, there is some evidence that chamomile may help prevent mouth sores from radiation and chemotherapy, but results from studies are mixed.

 Skin irritations, eczema

 Chamomile is often used in a cream or ointment to soothe irritated skin, especially in Europe.
 Most evidence comes from animal studies, not studies with people.
 Two studies in people found that a chamomile cream helped relieve symptoms of eczema.